mikemix/mxdiModule/README.md

 Parsing mapping sources is very heavy.
 You *should* enable the cache on production servers.

 You can set up caching easily with any custom or pre-existing ZF2 cache adapter.
-Copy the dist configuration file to your `config/autoload` directory, for example:

-`cp vendor/mikemix/mxdi-module/config/mxdimodule.local.php.dist config/autoload/mxdimodule.local.php`

-and override the `cache_adapter` and `cache_options` keys for your needs.
+In the `config/autoload/mxdimodule.local.php` override the `cache_adapter` and `cache_options` keys for your needs.
 You can find more information about available out-of-the-box adapters at the [ZF2 docs site](http://framework.zend.com/manual/current/en/modules/zend.cache.storage.adapter.html).

 ### Debugging